stm32-rs/stm32f1xx-hal/README.md

 ### Programming the microcontroller

 It is now time to actually run the code on the hardware.
-To do so plug your stlink into the blue pill and start `openocd` using
+To do so plug your debug probe into the blue pill and start `openocd` using
 ```bash
 openocd -f interface/stlink-v3.cfg -f target/stm32f1x.cfg
 ```